ashzavin/AV-Sketch/README.md

 # AV-Sketch
-Codes and simulator data for AV-Sketch will be made available at publication time.
+Codes and simulation demos for AV-Sketch will be made available at publication time.